 If we are to accept the principle of subsidiarity, integral to Christian social teaching, it is clear that the current systems of education in many states need to reemphasize the roles of parents.
 Subsidiarity teaches that social groupings nearest to a challenge should meet those challenges first, before resorting to larger or more remote groups for help.
 The classic Christian teaching that parents are first and foremost responsible for the education of their children is a perfect example of how the subsidiarity principle affects a social issue.
 When a school supplies education for a child, it should be because the parent seeks this aid, by choice, from a school.

 Parents who have the primary and inalienable right and duty to educate their children must enjoy true liberty in their choice of schools.
-Consequently, the public power, which has the obligation to protect and defend the rights of citizens, must see to it, in its concern for distributive justice, that public subsidies are paid in such a way that parents are truly free to choose according to their conscience the schools they want for their children. ( Gravissimum Educationis, #20, October 28, 1965)
+Consequently, the public power, which has the obligation to protect and defend the rights of citizens, must see to it, in its concern for distributive justice, that public subsidies are paid in such a way that parents are truly free to choose according to their conscience the schools they want for their children.
+(Gravissimum Educationis, no. 20, October 28, 1965.)

-Addressing the moral foundations referred to by Paul VI, as well as the many practical issues surrounding choice, a conference was hosted by Children First CEO America, in Grand Rapids, Michigan on May 17.
+Addressing the moral foundations referred to by Pope Paul VI, as well as the many practical issues surrounding choice, a conference was hosted by Children First CEO America, in Grand Rapids, Michigan, on May 17.
 Speakers from states where school choice experiments have been initiated detailed the positive results.
 Whether they be vouchers or tax credits, or home, charter, or private schools, all facets were found to further empower parents in the education of their children.
-Commenting on school choice through vouchers, John Norquist, Mayor of Milwaukee, said:
+Commenting on school choice through vouchers, John Norquist, the mayor of Milwaukee, said:

 And thus a moral outcome of a free market is once again illustrated.
 In a free market of education, parents who are free to choose the best schooling for their children enter into a mutually beneficial exchange with an institution of learning.

-Civic leaders as well as leaders in business and education are increasingly coming together on an issue of vital importance.
-The Christian reflection of Paul VI rings forth with special force and clarity today: there must be “no kind of school monopoly, for this is opposed to the native rights of the human person, to the development and spread of culture, to the peaceful association of citizens and to the pluralism that exists today in ever so many societies.” ( Gravissimum Educationis, #21)
+Civic leaders, as well as leaders in business and education, are increasingly coming together on an issue of vital importance.
+The Christian reflection of Pope Paul VI rings forth with special force and clarity today: there must be “no kind of school monopoly, for this is opposed to the native rights of the human person, to the development and spread of culture, to the peaceful association of citizens and to the pluralism that exists today in ever so many societies.”
+(Gravissimum Educationis, no. 21.)